QuickBooks Blog

 How B2B payments work

-Across the payments landscape, B2B payments generally follow the delivery of goods via your preferred supply chain or services.
-This is known as billing in arrears.
+B2B payments generally follow the delivery of goods or services from one business to another—also known as billing in arrears.

-In simple terms, when a client requests goods or services from your business, you’ll fulfill the order and send an invoice.
-Once they receive the invoice, they’ll have a certain amount of time to make their payment based on your payment terms.
+Simply put, when a client requests goods or services from your business, you’ll fulfill the order and send an invoice.
+Once they receive the invoice, they’ll have a certain amount of time to pay it based on the agreed-upon terms.

 A graphic illustrates different options for B2B payments.

 While checks may be a less common form of payment for B2C transactions, they’re still fairly common for B2B transactions.
-Despite their frequent use, paper checks are far from being the most convenient method of payment.
+Despite their frequent use, paper checks are one of the less convenient payment methods.

 Accepting checks as a payment method can result in a less secure transaction.
 Checks are a major source of fraud because they lack the security measures of cards and electronic payments and can be easily faked or replicated.

-Still, the key benefit to checks is that they are often used as an alternative to avoid credit card processing fees.
+Still, the key benefit of checks is that they are often used as an alternative to avoid credit card processing fees.

 Automated Clearing House (ACH) transfer is an electronic payment option that transfers money directly from the payee’s financial institution to yours.
 ACH transfers can take up to three days to complete.